openmediavault/openmediavault-docs/plugins.rst

 The following is the list of official plugins by |omv|.

 * **ClamAV**: Provides Clam AntiVirus (ClamAV).
 It is a free software, cross-platform and open-source antivirus software toolkit able to detect many types of malicious software, including viruses
-* **Diskstats**: Complementary plugin to extend system statistics collection by adding iostats graphs.
+* **Diskstats**: Complementary plugin to extend system statistics collection by adding I/O statistic graphs.
 * **Forked-daap**: Provides a daap protocol music server.
 * **LVM2**: LVM managing.
 Create volume groups and logical partitions.
 * **NUT**: Controlling and configuring UPS.
 The driver support is based on NUT.